joecity/jekyll-now/_drafts/2015-02-11-team-metrics.md

 If you must use metrics, or want to try and work on some of the goals above, these are some idea's that I have tried to varying levels of success.

-Note that in the best case scenario, that mature self managing teams should decide their team metrics themselves; I like to call them team goals.
+Note that in the best case scenario, that mature self managing teams should be able to decide their team metrics themselves; I like to call them team goals.
 Sometimes, they may need some ideas to help get the ball rolling; the important thing is to have buy in from the team.

 If you are in a company that must have individual performance reviews (sigh), you could also use these team goals to access how much each individual has contributed towards them.